Feathers UI version 1.0 for Haxe and OpenFL

 Want to help keep the lights on and servers running?
 Please contribute on Github Sponsors.

 Everyone, I just want to say thank you again for your support.
 I'd love to hear about your experience so far with Feathers UI — whether it's good, bad, or in-between.

 I've created an official v1.0.0 discussion thread in the community forums.
 Head over there to leave a comment!

 Finally, I'd like to announce that this is the start of Feathers UI Release Week.
 Hold on… did I say week?!
 Yes, there's a lot more in store.

-The first of these additional open source releases will happen on Tuesday, September 6, 2022 (because Monday is a holiday in USA).
-I'll try to release something new each day until my queue is empty.
-It may continue beyond a week, to be honest.
-There's so much that I've been working on lately, and I'm super excited to share with you.
+The first of these additional open source releases happened on Tuesday, September 6, 2022 (because Monday was a holiday in USA).
+Then, I released something new each day until my queue was empty.
+It continued beyond a week, to be honest!
+There's just so much to share, and it's super exciting to finally release it all for you.

-Please give Feathers UI v1.0 a try, and stay tuned for the start of these bonus open source announcements early next week.
+Please give Feathers UI v1.0 a try, and check out those bonus open source announcements too.

 Josh Tynjala, Feathers UI